 This is an adventurous trip in the middle of an extremely remote tropical jungle area, all anglers must be physically and mentally prepared.
 You will see and experience many new things!
 You will want to come into this adventure with an open, exploratory mind.
 And, most importantly, respect for the land of the Kayapo warriors.
 It is their territory and their river, protected by their “warrior spirit” for centuries.

-Package Cost: The cost of the week-long Kendjam package is $6,500 per person (exploratory trip package - Double Occupancy)
+The cost of the week-long Kendjam package is $6,990 USD per person (Double Occupancy)

-Inclusions: Included in your angling package at the Kendjam is all charter flights and boat transfers All necessary ground transfers in Manaus Charter Flight Manaus to Kendjam 6 full days fishing, fully guided 7 night, all inclusive: camp lodging, meals, and beverage One overnight at the Hotel in Manaus on arrival Guided fishing with one pro fly fishing guide per two anglers Fishing licenses.
+Included in your angling package at the Kendjam is all charter flights and boat transfers • All necessary ground transfers in Manaus • Charter Flight Manaus to Kendjam • 6 full days fishing, fully guided • 7 night, all inclusive: camp lodging, meals, and beverage • One overnight at the Hotel in Manaus on arrival • Guided fishing with one pro fly fishing guide per two anglers • Fishing licenses.

-Non-Inclusions: Not included in your angling package at Kendjam are $650 Native Community Fee International air fare Brazilian visa Tips and gratuities for camp staff and guides Food and beverages in Manaus and private city tours Airport departure tax Satellite phone calls ($5/minute) City tours in Manaus Extra hotel overnights Flies (we have an extensive selection of best flies at Camp - $7,50/each).
+Not included in your angling package at Kendjam are $530 Native Community Fee • International air fare • Brazilian visa (no longer required after June 17th, 2019) • Tips and gratuities for camp staff and guides • Food and beverages in Manaus and private city tours • Airport departure tax • Satellite phone calls ($5/minute) • City tours in Manaus • Extra hotel overnights • Flies (we have an extensive selection of best flies at Camp - $7.50/each).

 Seasons at Kendjam

 The week at Kendjam is from Sunday to Sunday.
-Most US guests will reserve flights to Manaus out of either Miami (American Airlines) or Panama City (Copa Airlines).
-We recommend working with Alicia Regueiro at Holdy Tours (1-800-446-1111 or firstname.lastname@example.org) for the schedule that will best suit your trip and to book your flights.
+Most US guests will reserve flights to Manaus (airport code MAO) out of either Miami (American Airlines) or Panama City (Copa Airlines).
+There are also connecting flights into Manaus from Sao Paolo for anglers coming from other parts of South America or Europe.

 Saturday, The day before scheduled arrival at camp: